d2l-ai/d2l-en/chapter_recurrent-neural-networks/text-sequence.md

 ## Natural Language Statistics

+Let us see how this works on real data.
+We construct a vocabulary based on the time machine dataset and print the top 10 most frequent words.

 ```{.python .input}
 %%tab all
 words = text.split()
 vocab = Vocab(words)
 vocab.token_freqs[:10]
 ```

+As we can see, (**the most popular words are**) actually quite boring to look at.
+They are often referred to as (***stop words***) and thus filtered out.
+Nonetheless, they still carry meaning and we will still use them.
+Besides, it is quite clear that the word frequency decays rather rapidly.
+The $10^{\mathrm{th}}$ most frequent word is less than $1/5$ as common as the most popular one.
+To get a better idea, we [**plot the figure of the word frequency**].

 ```{.python .input}
 %%tab all